palarpit026-art/Lex-Ai/README.md

 # LexAI Prototype

-A front-end prototype of **LexAI** — an AI-powered legal platform for lawyers, starting with the Indian legal market.
+A front-end prototype of **LexAI** — an AI-powered legal platform related to law background, starting with the Indian legal market.

-This is a clickable, static prototype built from the product's Figma design.
+This is a clickable, static prototype.
 It runs entirely in the browser — no build step, no backend, no dependencies to install.

 **Screens included:**
 - **Home** — daily brief, ask bar, quick actions, legal intelligence feed, active cases